LalitPr/flutter_demo_app/README.md

 6. On cart screen product card have the option to remove product.
 7. Removing product on the cart item list will update the total price at the same time

+## Architecture used into project

+1. Provider Architecture (MVVM)
+   In MVVM or other architectures using Provider, the term "store" is used informally to refer to a class that manages part of the application state.
+For instance, you may have a ProductStore or CartStore to manage product or cart-related state.
+This is often done using ChangeNotifier, where the store listens for changes and notifies the UI.

+   Architecture:

+   Model: Holds business logic and manages state.
+   Store: Acts as a middle layer to hold the state (like a ViewModel in MVVM).
+   Provider: Injects the store into the widget tree so UI components can access it.

+2. MobX Architecture
+   In MobX, the store concept is explicitly used.
+   A MobX store is a class annotated with @observable to define the state and @action to modify the state.
+It encapsulates the business logic and exposes observables to be consumed by the UI.